MicrosoftDocs/Viva/Viva/insights/Setup/Prepare-organizational-data.md

 After you create a source .csv file, you can upload it to the Workplace Analytics service.
 If this is the first time that you will upload organizational data, see [Upload organizational data (first upload)](upload-organizational-data-1st.md).
 If this is not the first time, see [Upload organizational data (subsequent uploads)](upload-organizational-data.md).

 After your data has been successfully uploaded, Workplace Analytics performs additional validation and processing to complete provisioning.
-If any problems occur, the Workplace Analytics team will contact your Workplace Analytics admin.
+If any problems occur, the Workplace Analytics team will contact your Workplace Analytics administrator.

 ### How often to upload organizational data